Rewriting the Archetypes: A New Map for Neurodivergent Minds

 Signal Phrase: "Let's find the gold in the ashes."

-8. The Edgewalker — Evolutionary Trickster
+The Edgewalker

 Signal Phrase: "What happens if we turn it inside out?"